WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/tables.md

 Tables are useful to present lengthy and complex pieces of data that are related, in a well-structured format that is easy to read and scan for readers.
 Generally a table consists of two or more rows and two or more columns in addition to the header row.

-## Choosing between a list or table
+## Choosing between a list or a table

 Sometimes to represent data, it could be confusing as to what would be ideal - a list or a table.
 Refer the following table to select between a list or a table: